soxueren/atsd/administration/corrupted-zookeeper.md

 ```
 Then execute the following steps to fix the issue:

-*NOTE: If your ATSD installation has replication setup [according to our
+> Note: If your ATSD installation has replication setup [according to our
 guide](atsd-replication.md "ATSD Replication"),
 be sure to execute the `add_peer` commands on the master machine again
 to restart replication after you have restored the corrupted zookeeper